CJPrindle/BetterGuid/README.md

 1. Select the _Tools_ menu
 2. Select _External Tools_
 3. Click _Add_
-4. _Title_: &Better GUID
+4. Title: _&Better GUID_
-5. _Command_: Enter the path to BetterGUID.exe
+5. Command: Enter the path to BetterGUID.exe
 6. Click _OK_

 Better GUID will now be an option under the Tools menu (shortcut key: B).